okdistribute/datpy/README.md

 # DAT Python API

+This is a REST api client in python for [Dat](https://dat-data.com).

 ## What is Dat?

 Dat is a open data project designed to make data more accessible:

 * Track incremental changes made in datasets
 * Designed to work with big data
-* streaming feature to provide faster access to datasets
+* Streaming feature to provide

-Read the [docs](https://github.com/maxogden/dat/blob/master/docs/what-is-dat.md) to learn more about Dat.
+Read the [docs](https://github.com/maxogden/dat) to learn more about Dat.

 ## Instructions